 Creating an OS Login profile

-By default, enabling the OS Login access creates OS Login profiles for all users within your organization and service accounts.
-A single user or service account in a Cloud Organization can have multiple OS Login profiles: different profiles allow you to connect to VMs or Kubernetes cluster nodes as different local users of those VMs or Kubernetes nodes.
+By default, enabling the OS Login access automatically creates OS Login profiles for all users within your Identity Hub.
+At the same time, each user or service account may have multiple OS Login profiles, which you can create manually.
+Different profiles allow you to connect to VMs or Kubernetes cluster nodes as different local users of those VMs or Kubernetes nodes.

 Note